i05nagai/memorandum/language/english_speaking.md

     * Luke freely admits to being a perfectionist.
 * protective
 * sabbatical
+* sober
+    * not drink
+        * having had no alcohol; not drink
+        * are you sober enough to drive?
+        * I'd had no wine all evening so I was stone cold sober
+        * I was too sober to enjoy the party
+    * serious
+        * the sober expression had not left her face
+        * He was in a very sober mood - I scarcely heard him laugh all night
+    * not bright
 * sobriety
+    * the state of being sober
+        * The police said his car had been weaving all over the road, so they pulled him over and gave him a sobriety test.
+    * Sobriety also means the state of being serious and calm
+        * this judge is know for his sobriety and fairness
 * tad
 * top-notch
     * if you describe sb or sth as top-notch, you mean that they are of very high standard or quality